The tax year is the calendar year.

 Statute of limitations

 The statute of limitations in Mongolia is four years for tax arrears, fines, and penalties.
 However, the dispute settlement timeframe shall not pertain to payment of tax, fine, and penalty debts.

 Topics of focus for tax authorities

-The tax authorities normally focus their attention on issues like understatement of income, overstatement of expenses, and withholding obligations of taxpayers, and in this respect they are especially keen to scrutinize cross border transactions between related parties.
+The tax authorities normally focus their attention on issues like understatement of income, overstatement of expenses, and withholding obligations of taxpayers, and, in this respect, they are especially keen to scrutinise cross-border transactions between related parties.

 In particular, the list of controlled transactions, transfer pricing methods to be applied, transfer pricing documentation requirements, and very concise comparability analysis items are based on the OECD Transfer Pricing Guidelines.